 - If a DreamHost customer sends email off of their web server via an SMTP script and they are attempting to connect to an external mail host (not a DreamHost mail server) then port 25 is blocked; but, they are able to connect from the web server via port 25 directly to any DreamHost mail server.

-The easiest solution is to configure your email client and set your outgoing port to 587 as opposed to port 25.
+The easiest solution is to configure your email client and set your outgoing port to 465 with SSL (recommended) or 587 with (STARTTLS).

 Another option is to use your ISP’s SMTP server.
 If you are getting error messages when you try sending mail which state that smtp.example.com is not responding or not found, contact your ISP and find out if they're blocking port 25.
 If they are, you can probably send outgoing mail through their outgoing mail servers.